claimskg/claimskg-statistical-observatory/README.md

 ```
 By default in development mode it will run on [http://localhost:8080/](http://localhost:8080/dataframe_generation)

-At first run or in case of updates in the ClaimsKG graph, you must generate the dataframes csv files which are used as data source to feed the application with simple GET requests on the following URIs:
+At first run or in case of updates in the ClaimsKG graph, you must generate the dataframes csv files which are used as data source to feed the application.

-For the main dataframe use [http://localhost:8080/dataframe_generation](http://localhost:8080/dataframe_generation).
-For the per label dataframe use [http://localhost:8080/dataframe_per_label_generation](http://localhost:8080/dataframe_per_label_generation).
-For the theme part use [http://localhost:8080/generation_csv_themes](http://localhost:8080/generation_csv_themes).
-Please note that this last query may take up to 2-3 hours.
+You simply need to run the `regenerate_dataframes.py` script to generate the dataframes.
+This process can take up to 3-4 hours.

 ## Requirements
 The version of Python is 3.6.